-To ensure that you will be able to successfully enable the service and enforce consistent policy for your mobile users (protecting users with the GlobalProtect app installed on their endpoints and allowing users to securely access applications using Clientless VPN), make sure you account for the following configuration requirements before you begin to Configure Prisma Access for Users.
+If you use GlobalProtect to GlobalProtect to secure mobile users, use the following checklist to ensure that you will be able to successfully enable the service and enforce consistent policy for your mobile users (protecting users with the GlobalProtect app installed on their endpoints and allowing users to securely access applications using Clientless VPN).

 - Pre-Installation checklist:

-- Template—Prisma Access for users automatically creates a template stack and a top-level template for the cloud service.
+- Template—The Prisma Access GlobalProtect deployment automatically creates a template stack and a top-level template.
 If you are already running GlobalProtect on premise and you want to leverage your existing configuration, you can add additional templates to the stack to push existing GlobalProtect portal, GlobalProtect gateway, User-ID, server profile (for example, for connecting to your authentication service), certificate, and SSL/TLS service profile configurations to Prisma Access for users.
-If you do not have templates with existing configuration settings, you can manually enter the required configuration settings when you Configure Prisma Access for Users.
+If you do not have templates with existing configuration settings, you can manually enter the required configuration settings when you Secure Mobile Users With GlobalProtect.
 Additionally, any template(s) you add to the stack must contain the zone configuration for the zones you use to enforce Security policy for your mobile users.

 - Parent Device Group—When you configure Prisma Access for users, you must specify a parent device group to use when you push your address groups and Security policy, Security profiles, other policy objects (such as application groups and objects), HIP objects and profiles, and authentication policy that the service requires to enforce consistent policy for your remote users.